 Example 13 - Kim, a nonresident calendar year individual taxpayer, has a 50% interest in partnership (P).
 P has a December 31 year-end.
 P conducts business within and outside California.
-For the fiscal year ended December 31, Kim's Schedule K-1 (565) from P shows that Kim has \$10,000 of taxable income from all sources, \$5,000 of which is sourced to California.
+For the fiscal year ended December 31, Kim's Schedule K-1 (565), Partner's Share of Income, Deductions, Credits, etc., from P shows that Kim has \$10,000 of taxable income from all sources, \$5,000 of which is sourced to California.
 On September 15, Kim became a resident of California.